KCIS Conference 2025 | Kingston, ON

 This opening panel examines the historical development of maritime security through North American and European lenses.
 Researchers will explore the evolution of naval strategies, the impact of transatlantic trade, and cooperative efforts in addressing piracy and maritime threats.
 Topics include the role of European empires in shaping early maritime security, the evolution of North American navies, and their part in establishing Western maritime security perspectives.
 The panel highlights shared challenges and strategies that have shaped maritime security, offering insights for addressing contemporary global threats in the maritime domain.

-1400 Panel 3: Technological Innovations in Maritime Security: Opportunities and Risks// or Emerging Threats from Below, New Naval Capabilities for the Future
+1415 Panel 3: Emerging Threats from Below, New Naval Capabilities for the Future

 This session explores the influence of technological disruption on the domain of maritime security, with particular focus on autonomous underwater vehicles, maritime drones, and quantum sensing.
 Far from being mere modern torpedoes, these systems represent a fundamental shift in naval warfare, enabling persistent surveillance, networked swarming, and human-machine teaming.
 In addition to discussing the technical advantages offered by these emerging technologies, this session also explores how the 19th-century Jeune École naval doctrine—centered on asymmetric warfare and technological disruption—offers a valuable framework for understanding the strategic impact of maritime drones and autonomous underwater vehicles.
 Contemporary revolutions in the maritime battlespace echo Jeune École’s ethos while ushering in a new era of distributed, intelligent, and cost-effective naval power.